OussamaSlimani/DevSecOps-internship/scrum/backlog.md

 - [ ] Deploy applications.
 - [ ] Resource management.
 - [ ] Document all aspects of Kubernetes deployment, including architecture, configurations, and operational procedures.
-  - Story Points: 8
-  - Estimation: 5 days

 ## Infrastructure as Code (IaC)

 - [ ] Learn the basic concepts.

-- [ ] Explore IaC tools like Terraform or AWS CloudFormation.
+- [ ] Explore IaC tools like Terraform or AWS CloudFormation.s

-  - Story Points: 4
-  - Estimation: 3 days

 - [ ] Deploy a sample infrastructure using Terraform scripts.

-  - Story Points: 3
-  - Estimation: 2 days

 - [ ] Learn version control for infrastructure configurations.

-  - Story Points: 1
-  - Estimation: 1 day

 - [ ] Integrate Terraform with your CI/CD pipeline for automated deployments.
-  - Story Points: 3
-  - Estimation: 2 days

 ## Cloud deployment

 - [ ] Deploy the application to a production environment.

-  - Story Points: 3
-  - Estimation: 2 days

 - [ ] Create documentation for the cloud deployment process.

-  - Story Points: 2
-  - Estimation: 1 day

 ## SonarQube